polkadot-assurance-legion/pal-docs/audit_preparedness_guide.md

 - Test pallet hooks (`on_initialize`, `on_finalize`) thoroughly, as they play crucial roles in block execution.

 #### Solidity-specific:
-- Use frameworks like [Hardhat](https://github.com/NomicFoundation/hardhat) or [Foundry](https://github.com/foundry-rs/foundry) for testing.
+- Use frameworks like [Foundry](https://github.com/foundry-rs/foundry) (or [Hardhat](https://github.com/NomicFoundation/hardhat)) for testing.
 Foundry is recommended for its speed and powerful testing features.
 - Utilize property-based testing with tools like [Halmos](https://github.com/a16z/halmos) or [Echidna](https://github.com/crytic/echidna) to find complex vulnerabilities.
 - Implement fuzz testing using tools like [Mythril](https://github.com/ConsenSys/mythril) or [Manticore](https://github.com/trailofbits/manticore) to discover edge cases and potential vulnerabilities.